Damn Good Guides

 Deep Sea fishing is the most popular type of fishing in Everglades National Park as well as inshore fishing, flats fishing, and nearshore fishing.

-The most commonly sought after species in Everglades National Park are: 1. tarpon, 2. redfish, 3. snook, 4. permit, and 5. bonefish.
+The most commonly sought after species in Everglades National Park are: 1. tarpon, 2. redfish, 3. snook, 4. mangrove snapper, and 5. permit.

-The most common fishing techniques in Everglades National Park are live bait fishing, light tackle fishing, and sight casting but artificial lure fishing and cut bait fishing are popular as well.
+The most common fishing techniques in Everglades National Park are live bait fishing, light tackle fishing, and artificial lure fishing but topwater fishing and sight casting are popular as well.

 How much do Everglades National Park fishing charters cost?